venkys-io/Code-Blogs/medium/README.md

 # Java Code Explanation:
-        dfs(int node, ArrayList<ArrayList<Integer>> graph, boolean[] visited, int parent)
-        - This method performs a Depth-First Search (DFS) starting from a given node in the graph.
-        - visited array is used to keep track of visited nodes.
-        - The method iterates through the neighbors of the current node.
-        - If a neighbor is not visited, it recursively calls dfs() on that neighbor.
-        - It detects cycles by identifying back edges when a neighbor is visited and is not the parent. isCycle(ArrayList<ArrayList<Integer>> graph)
+       - Main Class:
+         - dfs Method: A Depth-First Search function that checks for cycles in the graph.
+It recursively traverses the graph and marks visited nodes.
+If a node is already visited and it's not the parent (back edge), it indicates a cycle.
-        - This method checks if there's any cycle in the graph using DFS.
+         - isCycle Method: Checks if there's any cycle in the provided graph by iterating through all nodes and calling the dfs method for unvisited nodes.
-        - It initializes a visited array to keep track of visited nodes.
-        - Iterates through all nodes and calls dfs() on unvisited nodes to detect cycles.
-        - Returns true if any cycle is detected, otherwise false. main()
+         - main Method: The entry point of the program.
+It prompts the user to input the number of vertices and edges.
+Then, it takes input for edge connections and constructs an adjacency list representing the graph.
+Finally, it invokes isCycle to determine if a cycle exists and prints the result.
+       - Input and Processing:
+         - Vertex and Edge Input: Prompts the user to enter the number of vertices and edges in the graph via the console (System.in).
-        - Initializes an adjacency list (graph) representing the graph structure.
+         - Graph Representation: Constructs an adjacency list (graph) using an ArrayList of ArrayLists.
+Each index in the outer list represents a vertex, and the inner list contains its adjacent vertices.
-        - The graph has 4 nodes (0, 1, 2, 3) with corresponding edges.
+         - Edge Connections Input: Takes user input for the edges, assuming a 0-based indexing system, and adds connections between vertices in the adjacency list.
+         - Cycle Detection: Uses Depth-First Search to traverse the graph and detect cycles.
-        - Calls isCycle(graph) to check whether the graph contains a cycle and prints the result.
+         - Output: Prints whether the provided graph contains a cycle or not based on the detected result.
+       - Key Enhancements:
+         - STDIN Usage: Utilizes Scanner to receive input from the user via the console.
+         - Null Safety: Ensures the input is within the range of vertices to avoid potential IndexOutOfBoundsException.
+         - Comments: The code includes comments that explain the purpose and functionality of each significant section or method.
 # Key Points:
         - The code represents the graph using an adjacency list (ArrayList<ArrayList<Integer>>).
         - dfs() performs DFS traversal and cycle detection in the graph.